romyradau/romyradau/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=romyradau&layout=compact)

-- 👩🏼‍💻 Software engineer student at <a target="_blank" href="https://www.42heilbronn.de/en/">42 Heilbronn</a>, part of the <a target="_blank" href="https://42.fr/en/network-42/">world wide network</a>
+- 👩🏼‍💻 Alumni at <a target="_blank" href="https://www.42heilbronn.de/en/">42 Heilbronn</a>, part of the <a target="_blank" href="https://42.fr/en/network-42/">world wide network</a>
 - 🔭 Currently doing the Odin Project
 - 🌱 Pursuing a fully remote life -> soon in Bangkok
-- 👯 Looking to collaborate on services which will assist us in a dreamlike (scifi) and useful way
+- 👯 Looking to collaborate on services which will assist us in a dreamlike (sci-fi) and useful way
 - 📫 How to reach me: [Instagram](https://www.instagram.com/romyradau/)